Lauterbrunnen travel tips and map

 Rail passes for your stay in Lauterbrunnen

 If you own a rail pass, you will usually get a better discount than those provided by the Guest Card.
-We advise you to check these passes:
+These passes make sense if you're staying in Lauterbrunnen:

 - The Berner Oberland Pass.
-We recommend this option if you want to explore the Jungfrau Region, but other areas of the Bernese Oberland too.
+I recommend this pass if you want to explore the Jungfrau Region, but other areas of the Bernese Oberland too.

 - The Jungfrau Travel Pass.
 This one's suitable if you're sure you'll focus on the Jungfrau Region south of Lauterbrunnen only.